 Subjects of other races had an odds ratio for diabetes diagnosis in relation to white subjects of 1.843.
 This odds ratio would not be unusual if the true odds ratio for other race subjects compared to whites was anywhere between 0.3935 and 8.631 (p = 0.438).
 Given the lack of statistical significance of this odds ratio (likely due to the statistical imprecision associated with such a small sample size), we fail to reject the null hypothesis that there is no difference in the odds of a diabetes diagnosis between ‘other’ race individuals and white individuals.

+The answer is thorough and correct.

+10/10

 The constant value represents the odds of a diabetes diagnosis in white subjects.
 The other parameters represent the ratio of the odds of a diabetes diagnosis within black subjects, Asian subjects, or “other” subjects in relation to the odds of diabetes diagnosis in white subjects.

+The interpretations are correct.
+However, values are not reported (-1).

+2/3

 The only p-value that is significant is for the odds ratio of diabetes diagnosis in blacks to whites.
 While the whites p-value is technically significant, in reality it is non-informative as it tells us that yes it is significant that a constant value is different from 0 (because the constant represents the odds ratio when all other covariates are 0, and thus any constant value that has a value will be different from 0).

+Correct.

+3/3

 When we fit a logistic regression with blacks as the reference group the odds ratios will change, as will the confidence intervals and p-values.
 This occurs because we are now comparing the odds of different races to blacks instead of whites, and so you are now dividing the odds of diabetes diagnosis in a group by the odds in blacks instead of the odds in whites.
 The p-values will also be different because now you are seeing whether the odds of diagnosis in a race group are different from blacks, as opposed to whites.
 However, it is important to note that the actual odds (as opposed to the odds ratios) do not change.

+Correctly identified change of reference group.
+Acknowledges that p-values will change, but does not indicate understanding that the conclusions will remain from previous model since we only have a reparamaterization (-1).

+2/3

 The constant value represents the odds of a diabetes diagnosis in black subjects.
 The other parameters represent the ratio of the odds of a diabetes diagnosis within white subjects, Asian subjects, or “other” subjects in relation to the odds of diabetes diagnosis in black subjects.

+The statements are true and correct, but the values are still necessary. (-1)

+2/3

 The only p-value that is significant is for the odds ratio of diabetes diagnosis in whites to blacks.
 While the blacks p-value is technically significant, in reality it is non-informative as it tells us that yes it is significant that a constant value is different from 0 (because the constant represents the odds ratio when all other covariates are 0, and thus any constant value that has a value will be different from 0).

+Correct.

+3/3